 If you’re looking for a step-by-step guide for how to use the Peloton App without a Peloton bike, you’re in the right place!
-Read on for the DIY Peloton bike essentials, including the best cycling bike to use with the Peloton App, the best cadence sensor, and an easy tutorial for setting it all up.
+Read on for everything you need to know to DIY your own Peloton bike, including the best cycling bike to use with the Peloton App, the best cadence sensor, how to gauge resistance, as well as an easy tutorial for setting it all up.

 Disclosure: This post is not affiliated or sponsored by Peloton–I wrote it because I spent hours researching options and wanted to save you the time.
 The Peloton App links are not affiliate.
 The Amazon links are affiliate, which means if you decide to purchase via any of the links in this post I’ll receive a small kickback at no cost to you, which helps me continue to bring you quality content.

 How to Use the Peloton App Without a Peloton Bike

 My workout philosophy is simple: keep it time-efficient, effective, streamlined, and most importantly, keep it fun!

 Also?
 Preferably done at home.